pisv/gethandly.wiki-playground/Step-Four.md

 ```

 The only missing piece is the `FooInputElementProvider`.
 This class
-should implement the `IInputElementProvider` and provide the `IHandle`
+should implement the interface `IInputElementProvider` and provide `IElement`
-element corresponding to the given `IEditorInput`:
+corresponding to the given `IEditorInput`:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui